 Street sweeping parking enforcement is suspended, effective July 22 until November 30, 2020.
 Citations issued for street sweeping between July 6 and July 22 will be formally dismissed and payments made will be refunded.
 Residents who paid for a street sweeping citation issued between July 6-22 and have not received a refund are advised to call 800-989-2058 to verify their contact information with the Citation Processing Center.
 See flyer for details.

 For information regarding Community Development Services such as Planning, Permitting, Code Enforcement, and County Building and Safety, please visit www.lomita.com/cityhall/government/commdev/.

 For information regarding Public Works Department’s available Services and Operations, please visit www.lomita.com/cityhall/public_works/.

 For more information, please visit https://lacountylibrary.org/lomita-library/.

 Contact information for each of the City’s departments is available here.
 For more information, or for direct assistance, please call City Hall directly at (310) 325-7110.

 LAUSD Information for Lomita and Harbor City Students

-The Los Angeles Unified School District and the Harbor City – Lomita Community of Schools want to ensure that our students are able to continue learning even under the modified distance learning structure.
 To assist students and parents with finding information specific to each of the schools in our area, please find below a list of contact information for each of our local schools.
-Please click on the link for each school for up to date information regarding the Distance Learning Plan for your child’s school.
+Please click on the link for each school for up to date information regarding the plan for your child’s school.